zschreib/tool-instructions/docs/embedding.md

 ```

 ### Enhanced HDBSCAN with UMAP
 Important note taken from HDBSCAN documentation:

-"The next thing to be aware of is that when using UMAP for dimension reduction you will want to select different parameters than if you were using it for visualization.
+The next thing to be aware of is that when using UMAP for dimension reduction you will want to select different parameters than if you were using it for visualization.
 First of all we will want a larger n_neighbors value – small values will focus more on very local structure and are more prone to producing fine grained cluster structure that may be more a result of patterns of noise in the data than actual clusters.
 In this case we’ll double it from the default 15 up to 30.
 Second it is beneficial to set min_dist to a very low value.
 Since we actually want to pack points together densely (density is what we want after all) a low value will help, as well as making cleaner separations between clusters.
-In this case we will simply set min_dist to be 0."
+In this case we will simply set min_dist to be 0.

 Notice the difference between the basic HDBSCAN and the order of operations for the enhanced version: